Physics

 B.A. in Physics

-The Bachelor of Arts in Physics combines a rigorous curriculum covering the foundations of physics with a career track for students who want to become middle or high school teachers.
+The Bachelor of Arts in Physics offers a rigorous curriculum covering the foundations of physics for students who want to pursue both physics and other disciplines or aspire to middle or high school teaching.

 Minor in Physics